 She enjoys attending the many wonderful events and festivals throughout Worcester with her husband and two dogs.
 Kathy also frequently hosts foreign exchange students from China and Korea, and during the summers she loves to travel to remote locations; her last trip was to Myanmar.

-Gregg began working with Dynamy as an Advisor in 2014.
+Gregg began working with Dynamy as an Internship Year Advisor in 2014.
 He graduated from Assumption College with a B.A. in Psychology and an M.A. in Counseling Psychology with a concentration in cognitive-behavioral therapy.
 During his time in graduate school, he was involved with a research team that studied the links between memory and emotion with emerging adults.

 Gregg’s interest in working with teenagers and young adults s has led him to roles in high school, college, and mentoring settings.
 He taught within the classroom to consulted with college human resource departments around student access and policies.